• Skip to primary navigation

 A big challenge for dermatology researchers looking to conduct a virtual or hybrid clinical study can be finding the right digital health platform for the trial that can do everything they need —securely gather patient-reported data, act as a communication channel between patients and researchers, and keep patients engaged— during the entire duration of the trial.

-Miiskin PRO is a skin health platform that enables patients to share information and high-resolution images of skin conditions, skin location, and the condition on a body map and fully customizable clinical questionnaires filled out by patients.
+Miiskin is a skin health platform that enables patients to share information and high-resolution images of skin conditions, skin location, and the condition on a body map and fully customizable clinical questionnaires filled out by patients.

-The Miiskin PRO platform consists of the Miiskin app for patients and a web portal for dermatological researchers.
+The Miiskin platform consists of the Miiskin app for patients and a web portal for dermatological researchers.

 The platform can be used for dermatology research and clinical studies that require digital patient-provider interventions and workflows using a high-quality skin imaging app in the hands of the patient.